Rent vs. Sell Calculator

 • Property Tax, Common Charges/HOA, Insurance, Maintenance: Owner expenses that reduce cash flow.

-• Management Fee (%): If using a property manager or leasing agent.
+• Property Management Fee (%): If using a property manager.

 • Broker Commission (%): Leasing/broker fee applied during tenant turnovers.